More on Christianity Today and Phillip Johnson’s Legacy in Science Education and Law

 Evolution News recently commented on a Christianity Today obituary of Phillip Johnson, which misrepresented and greatly understated his legacy in science education and the law.
-The obituary has now been modified in response, but the modifications either fail to correct the errors, or make corrections that, while technically correct, seems to deliberately ignore the real-world influence that Johnson exercised.
-In other words, the article’s problems remain effectively unchanged.
+The obituary has now been modified in response, but the modifications either fail to correct the errors, or make corrections that, while technically correct, seem to deliberately ignore the real-world influence that Johnson exercised.
+In other words, the obituary’s problems remain effectively unchanged.

-It now says this: “A few states started requiring schools to teach the intelligent design critiques of Darwinian evolution in the late 1990s and early 2000s, until a federal court ruled it was unconstitutional for schools to teach intelligent design.”
+The obituary now says this: “A few states started requiring schools to teach the intelligent design critiques of Darwinian evolution in the late 1990s and early 2000s, until a federal court ruled it was unconstitutional for schools to teach intelligent design.”
 Saying that teaching the controversy persisted “until a federal court ruled it was unconstitutional for schools to teach intelligent design” is really not any different from the original wording which said such policies persisted “until it was stopped by a federal court ruling.”
 If you don’t see the difference, that’s because the new language is really no different in meaning from the article’s original inaccurate version.
 Evolution News provided extensive documentation that multiple states continued to teach the controversy over evolution, and even adopted new policies, following the 2005 Dover court ruling.
 Indeed, at least eight states that adopted “teach the controversy” policies still have those policies in effect today.
 The article is simply wrong in suggesting that Johnson’s influence ended in the early 2000s.

 Regarding the Santorum Amendment, the article now says, “The languge [sic] did not make it into the final version of the [No Child Left Behind] bill.”
 That is technically correct, just as the obituary’s original statement was technically correct that the Santorum Amendment “didn’t pass” into the final No Child Left Behind Act adopted by both houses of Congress.
 But the modified language has the same flaw as before: it fails to recognize that (a) the Santorum Amendment overwhelmingly passed the U.S. Senate, and as a result, (b) language from the Santorum Amendment was incorporated directly into the Conference Report of the law, which had legal import.
 Indeed, as noted, in multiple cases that Conference Report language has been cited by education authorities seeking to teach the evolution controversy.
 See our previous article for the details.